Source code for C_Thread

 // Phase of the thread execution

-enum EThreadState {
+enum class EThreadState {

 };